 Selenis focuses on developing products that meet sustainable standards in recyclability, eco- resource efficiency and eco-friendly compositions (alternatives to conventional materials such as BPA and styrene).
 For this reason, Selenis has focused on a circular economy for PET since our foundation.
 It’s in our DNA.

-Selenis Eco Resins incorporate up to 50%
+Selenis resins incorporate up to 50% recycled content and target 100% recyclability.

 At Selenis we believe in science.
 To us, investments in R&D are a priority and our technology focuses on delivering solutions that close the loop.

 PET has an established, accessible end-of-life option – recycling.
-To Selenis, recycling PET is a lot more than keeping PET bottles out of landfill.
+To Selenis, recycling PET is a lot more than keeping PET bottles out of landfills.
 To Selenis, recycling PET is about creating a valuable manufacturing feedstock that can be reprocessed and used as a raw material in the production of specialty copolyesters.
 This is why launched our ECO Series, supplying a sustainable version of all our product portfolio that include up to 50% post-consumer recycled content.
 Selenis ECO resins enable brand owners to:

 Incorporating post-consumer recycled content into the production of new raw materials greatly reduces carbon emissions and greenhouse gas, as well as requiring less energy overall to manufacture the new product.